JSKongress/JS-Kongress-Munich-Deep-Track/README.md

 ## Who is it for?
 What's the plan?

-**We invite everyone** who wants to contribute to join us at the JS Kongress in Munich (2020, April 15-16).
+**We invite everyone** who wants to contribute to join us at the JS Kongress in Munich (see you again in 2021).
 We plan to do a **second track** (besides the [main track](https://js-kongress.com/speakers/)) in an unconference style with round tables and office hours (see [conceptual explanation](#conceptual-explanation)) on all kinds of topics around the future of JavaScript (which also includes WebAssembly and Tooling).
 Everyone can propose a topic related session whatever topic they’d like to discuss with other developers, experts and users.

-Who will join in 2020 for the #DeepTrack? (first proposals available)
+Who will join in 2020 for the #DeepTrack? (first proposals available, 2020 edition postponed)
 - Tobias Koppers @wSokra (founder and core team of webpack)
 - How to cook with RxJS by @meeroslav
 - Are you sure you're not a Micromanager by @yegor256